steinwurf/steinwurf-docs/source/kodo-cpp/tutorial/the_basics.rst

 * However it will typically also lead to increased computational complexity which results in slower applications.

-We're now ready to look at the next example.
-Building on the previous and very limited example, we extend this in a step by step manner to finally end up with something that resembles the following:
+We are now ready to look at our first example:

 .. literalinclude:: /../../kodo-cpp/examples/tutorial/basic.cpp
     :language: c++